-Frequent Flyer programs the world over reward members with increased benefits the based on flights and spend, and Velocity Frequent Flyer is no different.
-In this guide, we examine how Velocity membership status tiers work and explain the key benefits available.
+In this guide, we examine how the Velocity membership status tier system works and explain the key benefits available.
+Frequent Flyer loyalty programs the world over reward members with increased benefits based on flights and spend, and Velocity Frequent Flyer is no different.

-Plus, we’ll show you how you can use elite Velocity membership status to travel in comfort and style when you fly Virgin Australia and partner airlines in 2019.
+Plus, we’ll show you how you can use elite Velocity membership status to travel in comfort and style when you fly Virgin Australia and partner airlines.

 Velocity membership levels: Overview